guanqun-yang/wordpress/_posts/2023-10-18-research-notes-query-generation.md

 ## Topic Convex Hull

+Recall the definition of a convex hull according to he [paper](https://dl.acm.org/doi/pdf/10.1145/235815.235821) proposing the QuickHull algorithm:

+> The convex hull of a set of points is the smallest convex set that contains the points.

 This is a novel concept proposed in this paper.
 Specifically

 - Step 1: Embedding a few sentences known to belong to a specific topic.

 - Step 2: Forming a convex hull using these embeddings.
 This could be done using `scipy.spatial.ConvexHull()`; the underlying algorithm is gift wrapping algorithm in computational geometry ([Wikipedia](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm)).

+    To form a convex hull, we need to have a matrix $(n, d)$ and $n > d$.
+For example, if we want to find a convex hull of BERT embeddings, we need to have at least have 769 samples.
+This could be prohibitively slow as the runtime of the algorithm is exponential in terms of dimensions $O(n ^ {\lfloor d / 2\rfloor})$ ([doc](http://www.qhull.org/html/index.htm#TOC)).

 - Step 3: Sampling uniformly with a Dirichlet distribution from the convex hull.

 # Vec2Text by Morris et al.